 sychobilly band, The Creepshow started in 2005 in Burlington, Ontario, Canada performing music inspired by horror films.
 Psychobilly is a fusion genre of rock music that mixes elements of punk rock, rock and roll, rockabilly, and rhythm and blues.
 Since the Diskery database has no category for this complex mix in its lexicon, it calls it simply 'Rock'.

 The group has its roots with most members having been in various garage bands.
 Sean McNab was the singer/guitarist for Outspan and Jersey.
 McGinty was the songwriter and trombonist for the ska band Two-face and played trombone in Outspan.
-Matt "Pomade" Gee split his time between The Creepshow and punk band Rehab for Quitters where he plays drums.
+Matt "Pomade" Gee split his time between The Creepshow and punk rock band Rehab for Quitters where he plays drums.

 The Creepshow has become known for their fast-paced songs filled with backup vocals from McNab and McGinty that the whole crowd can participate in.